Whistling: In music

-Many performers on the music hall and Vaudeville circuits were professional whistlers (also known as siffleurs), the most famous of whom were Ronnie Ronalde and Fred Lowery.
-The term puccalo or puccolo was coined by Ron McCroby to refer to highly skilled jazz whistling.
+Many performers on the music hall and Vaudeville circuits were professional whistlers (also known as siffleurs), the most famous of whom were Ronnie Ronalde and Fred Lowery, in German speaking area Ilse Werner The term puccalo or puccolo was coined by Ron McCroby to refer to highly skilled jazz whistling.

-Whistling is featured in a number of television themes, such as Lassie, The Andy Griffith Show and Mark Snow's title theme for The X-Files.
+Whistling is featured in several television themes, such as Lassie, The Andy Griffith Show and Mark Snow's title theme for The X-Files.

 It also prominently features in the score of the movie Twisted Nerve, composed by Bernard Herrmann, which was later used in Quentin Tarantino's Kill Bill.

 Roger Whittaker released albums with whistling tracks such as "Mexican Whistler" and "Finnish Whistler".

 By spectators

 Whistling is often used by spectators at sporting events to express either enthusiasm or disapprobation.
 In the United States and Canada, whistling is used much like applause, to express approval or appreciation for the efforts of a team or a player, such as a starting pitcher in baseball who is taken out of the game after having pitched well.
 In much of the rest of the world, especially Europe and South America, whistling is used to express displeasure with the action or disagreement with an official's decision, like booing.
 This whistling is often loud and cacophonous, using finger whistling.
 Whistling is used by spectators attending concerts to show approval of the singer’s talent.